exanauts/ExaPF.jl/docs/src/tutorials/batch_evaluation.md

 reshape(blk_stack.vmag, nbus, nscen)
 ```

-## Solve power flow in batch on the GPU
+## Solve batch power flow on the GPU

 When the [`BlockPolarForm`](@ref) model is instantiated on the GPU,
 the expressions are evaluated in batch.